-The three choices for watching NFL Network without a cable subscription are pretty solid.
+The options for watching NFL Network without a cable subscription are pretty solid.
 But here’s a couple of things to keep in mind before you decide to try a streaming service.

 Sling TV is the least expensive option at $35 per month.
 Just be sure to sign up for the Sling Blue channel bundle to make sure NFL Network is in your lineup.
 Be aware that ESPN is in the Orange channel bundle.
 So if you want ESPN and NFL Network, you’ll need to get the Sling Orange + Blue subscription, which costs $50 per month.

-fuboTV has the most robust channel lineup.
-Subscribers get 100+ networks including ESPN and 30 hours of Cloud DVR for $64.99 per month.
+fuboTV has the largest channel lineup with 120+ channels, including ESPN and 250 hours of Cloud DVR for $69.99 per month.
 It has the best combination of sports channels, local NBC, CBS and FOX stations and entertainment channels.

 Founder and Editor of The Cord Cutting Report.
 Before launching the site in 2016, he worked for more than two decades as a staff writer or correspondent for a number of daily newspapers, including The Boston Globe.
 His enthusiasm for tech began with the Atari 2600.
 Follow @james_kimble